This page provides an overview of BigQuery tables.

 - External tables: tables backed by storage external to BigQuery.
 For more information, see Querying External Data Sources.

 - Views: Virtual tables defined by a SQL query.
-For more information, see Using views.
+For more information, see Creating views.

 BigQuery tables are subject to the following limitations: